holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Rollback risk

 Low.
-The campaign has only added ledger/report data and tested existing CLI-selectable algorithms.
-No kept code mutation exists yet.
+The only kept code mutation is optional gradient centralization behind `--gradient_centralization`; default behavior remains unchanged and validation/smoke have passed with the flag present.

 ## Next mutation

-Narrow around the gradient-centralization weight-decay best: test `--weight_decay 3.5e-4` and `5e-4` with `--gradient_centralization`.
+Narrow once more around the gradient-centralization weight-decay best: test `--weight_decay 3.25e-4` and `3.75e-4` with `--gradient_centralization`.